Graph coloring game

 The graph coloring game is a mathematical game related to graph theory.
 Coloring game problems arose as game-theoretic versions of well-known graph coloring problems.
 In a coloring game, two players use a given set of colors to construct a coloring of a graph, following specific rules depending on the game we consider.
-One player tries to successfully complete the coloring of the graph, when the other one tries to prevent him from achieving it.
+One player tries to successfully complete the coloring of the graph, while the other one tries to prevent him from achieving it.

 Vertex coloring game

-The vertex coloring game was introduced in 1981 by Brams and rediscovered ten years after by Bodlaender.
+The vertex coloring game was introduced in 1981 by Steven Brams as a map-coloring game and rediscovered ten years after by Bodlaender.
 Its rules are as follows: